rhgrant10/Groupy/docs/pages/quickstart.rst

     Although many attributes of a member are specific to a particular group, members listed in this fashion are taken from a single group with one
-    exception: the nickname of each member listed from :func:`group.objects.Member.list` is the most frequent of the names that the member uses among the groups of which you are both members.
+    exception: the nickname of each member listed from :func:`~groupy.object.responses.Member.list` is the most frequent of the names that the member uses among the groups of which you are both members.

 Each member has a user ID, a nickname, and a URL indicating their avatar image that are specific to the group from which the member was listed.